gaultier/blog/how_to_make_your_own_static_site_generator.md

 }
 ```

-Thanks to `user-select: none`, copy-pasting code works out of the box: the line numbers will not be parts of the selection.
+Thanks to `user-select: none`, copy-pasting code works out of the box: the line numbers will not be part of the selection.

 And to gain a bit of space, line numbers are not displayed on small screens: